tusharjain25/tusharjain25/README.md

 - 👋 Hi, I’m @tusharjain25
 - 👀 I’m interested in ...java Fullstack
-- 🌱 I’m currently learning ...mern stack
+- 🌱 I’m currently learning ...mern & mean stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...